TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

     Successfully connected to the database.

-Using Postman, we’re gonna test all the Apis above.
+**Using Postman, we’re gonna test all the APIs above**.

-1. Create a new Property using **POST** [http://localhost:3000/properties/](http://localhost:3000/properties/) endpoint
+- Create a new Property using **POST** [http://localhost:3000/properties/](http://localhost:3000/properties/) endpoint

   After creating some new property, we can check MySQL table:

-2. Retrieve all Properties using **GET** [http://localhost:3000/properties/](http://localhost:3000/properties/) endpoint
+- Retrieve all Properties using **GET** [http://localhost:3000/properties/](http://localhost:3000/properties/) endpoint

-3. Retrieve Single Proerty by id using **GET** [http://localhost:3000/properties/27](http://localhost:3000/properties/27) endpoint
+- Retrieve Single Proerty by id using **GET** [http://localhost:3000/properties/27](http://localhost:3000/properties/27) endpoint

-4. Update Proerty by id using **PUT** [http://localhost:3000/properties/27](http://localhost:3000/properties/27) endpoint
+- Update Proerty by id using **PUT** [http://localhost:3000/properties/27](http://localhost:3000/properties/27) endpoint

   Check `properties` table after a row was updated:

        SELECT * FROM properties

-5. Delete Proerty by id using **DELETE** [http://localhost:3000/properties/27](http://localhost:3000/properties/) endpoint
+- Delete Proerty by id using **DELETE** [http://localhost:3000/properties/27](http://localhost:3000/properties/) endpoint

   Check `properties` table after a row was Deleted:

        SELECT * FROM properties

-6. Delete All Proerties by id using **DELETE** [http://localhost:3000/properties/](http://localhost:3000/properties/) endpoint
+- Delete All Proerties by id using **DELETE** [http://localhost:3000/properties/](http://localhost:3000/properties/) endpoint

   Check `properties` table after all row was updated:

        SELECT * FROM properties